SC-appointed panel on farm laws submits report | Headlines

 ''We submitted the report on March 19 in a sealed cover.
 Now, the court will decide the future course of action,'' one of the members of the committee P K Mishra told PTI.

-As per the committee's official website, the panel held total 12 rounds of consultations with various stakeholders, including farmers groups, farmer producers organizations (FPOs) procurement agencies, professionals, academicians, private as well as state agriculture marketing boards.
+As per the committee's official website, the panel held total 12 rounds of consultations with various stakeholders, including farmers groups, farmer-producer organisations (FPOs) procurement agencies, professionals, academicians, private as well as state agriculture marketing boards.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)